planetarium/agent8-templates/basic-3d-sideview/PROJECT.md

 The side view platformer system is implemented through a combination of components:

-1. **Controller System**: `SideViewController` from the vibe-starter-3d library handles the physics-based movement of the character based on keyboard inputs, implementing platformer mechanics like jumping and gravity with a fixed camera angle that provides the side view perspective.
+1. **Controller System**: `SideViewController` from the vibe-starter-3d library handles the physics-based movement of the character based on keyboard inputs, implementing platformer mechanics like jumping and gravity with a fixed camera angle that provides the side view perspective and configurable camera distance.

-2. **Input Management**: Keyboard inputs are captured through React Three Fiber's `useKeyboardControls` hook, which maps WASD/arrow keys to movement actions (with special emphasis on jump controls essential for platformer gameplay).
+2. **Input Management**: Keyboard inputs are captured through React Three Fiber's `useKeyboardControls` hook, which maps WASD/arrow keys to movement actions (with special emphasis on jump controls essential for platformer gameplay), with mouse controls for additional interactions.

 3. **State Management**: `useControllerState` hook provides shared state between components, allowing different parts of the application to access and modify the character's state.
-Additionally, `playerStore` manages physics body references.
+Additionally, `playerStore` manages physics body references for multiplayer support.

-4. **Animation Management**: `Player` component determines appropriate animations based on movement and action states, with special attention to jump, fall, and landing animations essential for platformer games.
+4. **Animation Management**: `Player` component with `RigidBodyPlayer` integration determines appropriate animations based on movement and action states, with special attention to jump, fall, and landing animations essential for platformer games, including full collision detection capabilities.

 5. **Platform Generation**: Procedurally generated platforms create the game environment, with varying heights and distances to create challenging platforming gameplay.